sophiaspitulnik/my-app2/README.md

+HERE IS A LINK TO MY APP: https://sophiaspitulnik.github.io/my-app2/ You can just copy this link into your browser to view the app.

+HOW INTERFACE THE RELATES TO THE DESIGN PRINCIPLES LEARNED IN CLASS
+  * The buttons have the affordance of being rounded and shadowed, just like a real world three dementional button.
+    This makes it easier for the user to understand that the buttons are clickable.
+  * The buttons get darker when the user hovers over them so that the user knos that they can be clicked
+  * The catagories that the user can chose to sort by are catagoried cleaarly under the drop down menus.
+  * The content is organized in a grid for clear understanding
+  * Each chunk of content is group closely together so that is easy to understand what text belongs next to what picture

+HOW DATA IS PASSED DOWN THROUGH YOUR COMPONENTS
+  * There is an array of objects in the App component
+      * Each of these objects has a name, type, type2 and image
+  * The App component creates the FilteredList component and passes it the array
+  * The FilteredList component has two functions that sort and filter the data depending on which buttons were pressed and which event handlers were called
+      * The processList function sorts the data alphebetically if the correct button was pushed
+      * and calls the filterItem function
+      * The filterItem function filters the data depending on which buttons and categories were selected
+  * The FilteredList component creates the List component and passes it the return of the processList function
+      * So the List component only gets the data that was not filted out
+  * The List component displays the data

+HOW USER INTERACTIONS CAN TRIGGER CHANGES IN THE STATE OF COMPONENTS
+  * In the Button component there are visual buttons
+  * When the user clicks on one of these buttons or selects a catagory from a drop down menu then one of the event handlers in the filterItem list is called
+  * The event handler causes a change in state for one of the keys
+  * Process list sorts the data based on the state of one of the keys and calls filterItem which filters the data depending on the various states of the keys

+THE OVERALL GOAL AND VALUE OF THE APPLICATION
+  * The overall goal of the application is to be able to sort and filter through data while providing a visual representation to the user
+  * It is very valubale for a use to be able to sort and filter through information on a page so that they do not have to read through or skim everything but instead can just pull up the information that they need
+  * Each user that comes to the page may have a different goal or different information that they are searching for.
+The buttons, filtering and sorting allow the user to directly manipulate the information so that they can find the most relevant information quickly

+BELLOW IS THE READ ME THAT GITHUB CREATED.
+IM NOT SURE IF IT IS RELEVEANT FOR YOU BUT I THOUGHT I WOULD LEAVE IT JUST IN CASE.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>